Jabber Identifier

 Internationalized Domain Name (IDNA) is the specification that allows the use of non-ASCII characters in domain names.
 When preparing a JID, any domain part containing non-ASCII characters should be converted to its Punycode representation to ensure seamless communication.

-String preperation
+String preparation

 String preparation involves several steps to ensure that the JID conforms to XMPP standards: